Guide to Controlling Asthma at Work

 Use safer cleaning products whenever possible.
 Start with soap and water, or vinegar and water.
 Those traditional cleaning products work well.
 However, if you find that you need a more powerful cleaning product for the job, such as a disinfectant to kill microorganisms that cause infection, many cleaning chemicals now have product alternatives that are more environmentally friendly.
 A good place to start is on the U.S. Environmental Protection Agency, Safer Choices website.
 This program helps consumers, businesses, and institutional buyers identify cleaning and other products that perform well, are cost-effective and are safer for the environment.
 However, being safer for the environment does not always translate to being safe for your health.
 Be sure to review Material Safety Data Sheets on cleaning chemicals to choose safer products.
 A list of cleaners that meet EPA standards can be found at: by searching for Safer Choice Products and You can use EPA’s Safer Choices interactive graphic to find Safer Choice products for your community.
 Other independent programs certify products as well, such as Green Seal and Eco Logo.
 The American Lung Association does not certify cleaning products.

 Use safer chemicals and machinery.
 Within some industries, there is the possibility to replace harmful products with safer ones.
 Talk to your employer to see what is available.
 Similarly, there are often other machines that release fewer dusts, mists or other air pollutants.
-By encouraging your employer to switch the materials and equipment used in your workplace, you can greatly improve the air quality in your workplace and its effect on your health.
+By encouraging your employer to switch the materials and equipment used in your workplace that may be irritating for your airway, you can greatly improve the air quality in your workplace and its effect on your health.

 Avoid tobacco smoke.
 Secondhand smoke can cause asthma symptoms.
 Encourage your employer to establish a tobacco-free policy.
 And, if you smoke, the best way to protect your lungs is to make a plan to quit.
 The American Lung Association can help.